 A few words of explanation may be in order.
 The very persistent component is not as smooth as one would, from the nomenclature, expect; and there appears to be a modest correlation between the very persistent and the moderately persistent components.
-The first issue comes about because both from the authors.
-For non-RATS users, we also have available a ready-to-use Windows-based executable that implements the decomposition using simple AR(p) projection; in this case all that the user needs to do is specify the order p, the number of projections, and the window length - the program then produces the maximal number of frequency (persistence) components and the user can aggregate these components into frequency (or persistence) bands.
+The first issue comes about because both frequency domain analysis that underlies these decompositions, a 120-month reversion period corresponds to the sinusoidal frequencies proportional to 1/120; see the Technical Appendix for details.